rpeszek/gitpitch-presentations/bhm-2017-11/PITCHME.md

 bigSum = sum $ myMap (^2) [1..1000000]
 ```
 Note: using myMap to avoid built-in optimizations.
 I have tried controlling implementation of sum as well.
+In GHC this costs 270MB/40ms, Eta is slower and I did not profile space use.
+Eta will OutOfMemory error at 10x the size.

 ---
 #### Example 2b: Sum of squares TC.
 Scala